nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ## Add Nginx Plus Containers to Nginx One

 1. Inspect the lab7/docker-compse.yml file.
-You will see several Nginx OSS and Plus containers being started for you, and added to your Nginx One inventory.
+You will see several Nginx Plus containers being started for you, and added to your Nginx One inventory.

 1. Ensure you are in the `lab7` folder.
 Using a Terminal, run Docker Compose to build and run all the containers.